-This article describes how to customize the formatting of Displayr's built-in tables, similar to what's possible in Excel.
+This article describes how to customize the formatting of Displayr's tables, similar to what's possible in Excel.
+This applies to built-in drag and drop tables as well as basic R tables.
 It allows you to turn a table like this:

 ...into one that looks like this: